-Flowering plants are also called Angiosperms.
-90% of the plant population is made up of angiosperms.
+Flowering plants are also called angiosperms.
+About 90% of the plant population belongs to angiosperms.
+Worldwide, there are about 300,000 species of flowering plants, and the most by a type of plan.
+It is the most diverse group in the kingdom Plantae.
 The word ‘angiosperm’ is a Greek term meaning seed container (angio, means container and sperm means seed).
 Angiosperms are further classified into unisexual and bisexual.
-In a unisexual flowering plant, there can only be one part i,e, either male or female part whereas the bisexual flower contains both male and female structures within it.
+In an unisexual flowering plant, there can only be one part i, e, either male or female part whereas the bisexual flower contains both male and female structures within it.
+Angiosperms differ from the gymnosperms based on how the seed is formed.
+The seeds of angiosperms are formed in the ovaries of flowers surrounded by a protective fruit.
+Whereas, the gymnosperm seeds are usually formed strobili- an unisexual part.
+Angiosperms contain conducting tissues for the circulation of water and nutrients while gymnosperms do not have these.

 Lifecycle of angiosperm